easy-ui/ui-console/README.md

             "weinreHost": "192.168.2.136",
             "weinrePort": "8282"
         }

+ - Populate database.

+        uiconsole initdb

+ - A small SQLite database is created for user management.
+The default account is `admin` for the User name and `password` for password.

  - Start 'uiconsole' and a web server and a socket server run on port 8080.

         uiconsole

- - A small SQLite database is created for user management.
-The default account is 'admin' for the User name and 'password' for password.
  - Weinre is started on port 8282

  - Open your browser for access to the `uiconsole`.